![]() |

 Press the OK button.

 You have just added your first constraint.
-It indicates to the solver that the A1 cell should be lower or equal in the contents of the cell D1.
+It indicates to the solver that the A1 cell should be lower or equal to the contents of the cell D1.
 You have just determined the maximum that the A1 cell can reach.
 The next constraint serves for determining the minimum that the A1 cell can reach.
 Both others serve for the maximum and the minimum of the cell A2.

 Press the OK button